Can dogs eat yoghurt drops?

 Usually, yoghurt drops are more than just yoghurt.
 To keep drops affordable for dog owners everywhere, WAG yoghurt drops are a combo of yoghurt solids, fruity flavours, sugar, skim milk solids and sustainable palm kernel oil.

 WAG yoghurt drops come in five traditional flavours: Apricot, Banana, Carob, Strawberry and Vanilla.
-There are also two new tasty combinations to try: Coconut & Mint and Berry & Aniseed.

 It’s important to only give your dog treats that are made especially for dogs.
 That’s why WAG makes sure that all ingredients are wholesome, healthy, and, most importantly, safe for your dog to indulge in.